On this page

 - Processing time for I-130A varies by category — always check the official USCIS processing time tool.

-- Part of the evidence package submitted with a spousal petition.
+- Part of the initial evidence package for spousal immigration cases.

 Who uses it